Most of the software tools for operating on COS FITS files are contained in three Python

 , we gave detailed discussions of the use of the data reduction pipeline calcos

-.
-Consult the online help for each task for more information.
-Some of these tasks will be discussed in greater detail in the remainder of this chapter.
+for each module for more information.
+Some of these modules will be discussed in greater detail in the remainder of this chapter.

 to help you get started.
 A sample output is given after each command.

-Use the tlcol
+Use the Table

 to look at the contents of the table: